bfortuner/ml-glossary/README.md

 ```
 3. Preview Changes

-If you are using make build.
+If you are using, make build.

 ```
 cd ml-glossary